LolaPwa/cbfmain-project/README.md

 # Firebase
 - Provides effcient handling and storage of images,so that users can upload and manage property images.
 # react-icons
--  a react library used to access icons for the frontend
+-  a react library used to access customisable icon components for the frontend; the Font Awesome icon library can be accessed through react-icons.

 ## To get started